fluxninja/aperture/docs/content/get-started/get-started.md

 <TabItem value="Aperture for Infrastructure">

-Aperture offers two modes for infrastructure needs.
+Aperture offers two options for infrastructure needs.
 The first is ideal for teams favoring a cloud-hosted controller and self-managed agents, eliminating the need to self-host Prometheus and etcd, and ensuring minimal performance impact.
-The second mode, suited for teams comfortable with hosting their own Prometheus and etcd instances, needs complete control over the Aperture Controller and Agent, ideal for situations like air-gapped environments.
+The second option, suited for teams comfortable with hosting their own Prometheus and etcd instances, needs complete control over the Aperture Controller and Agent, ideal for situations like air-gapped environments.

 1. **Sign up for an account**: Get started with Aperture by [creating an account][sign-up], completing the simple onboarding - giving you an